 Deployment of the silos and interceptors in Poland is scheduled to begin in 2011 with completion in 2013.
-A final decision on specific locations will take into consideration a detailed site and environmental analysis, as well as an overall security and support assessment.
+The interceptors will be deployed at Redzikowo, near the town of Slopsk in northern Poland.
 The field of the 10 interceptors itself is likely to comprise an area somewhat larger than a football field.
 The area of supporting infrastructure is likely to be similar to a small military installation.

-In addition, an American X-Band radar (a narrow-beam, midcourse tracking radar), currently being used in the Pacific missile test range, would be refurbished and transported to a fixed site at a military training base in the Czech Republic.
-The X-Band radar with its large, ballshaped radome (radar dome) is several stories in height.
-A second, transportable forward acquisition radar would be deployed in a country to be determined, but closer to the Middle East.
-Some European press accounts have mentioned the Caucasus region, but the Administration has not publicly indicated where this radar might be located.
+In addition, a U.S. X-Band radar (a narrow-beam, midcourse tracking radar), that was being used in the Pacific missile test range, would be refurbished and transported to a fixed site at a military training base in the Czech Republic.
+The site currently identified is in the heavily forested Brdy Military Training Area, about 150 kilometers southwest of Prague.
+The X-Band radar with its large, ball-shaped radome (radar dome) is several stories in height.

+A second, transportable forward acquisition radar would be deployed in a country to be determined, but closer to Iran.
+Some European press accounts once mentioned the Caucasus region, but the Bush Administration never publicly indicated where this radar might be located.

 Additionally, the proposed GMD European capability would include a communications network and support infrastructure (e.g., power generation, security and force protection systems, etc.) A few hundred U.S. personnel would be engaged in securing and operating both the interceptor and radar sites.
 The Administration intends for the United States to have full command authority over the system.

 The FY2008 request was \$310.4 million for the proposed European GMD across several program elements of the Missile Defense Agency (MDA) budget.
-The total estimated GMD costs for the European site are about \$4 billion (FY2007-FY2013), including Operation and Support costs through 2013.
-Although relatively small in U.S. defense budget terms, this year's request represented a significant commitment to the proposed European system.
-The FY2009 request is for \$712 million.
+The total reported GMD costs for the European site are about \$4 billion (FY2007-FY2013), including Operation and Support costs through 2013.
+Although relatively small in U.S. defense budget terms, the FY2008 request